OmidKar/forecast-lstm/README.md

-# forecast-lstm
+# timeseries-forecasting-with-covariates
-A self-sufficient collection of scripts to perform times series forecasting with co-variates using LSTM-NN on multiple backends.
+A self-sufficient collection of scripts to perform times series forecasting with co-variates using various Python packages.